carpit680/say-can-open/README.md

 # _say-can-custom_

-This is an implementation of [google-research's SayCan](https://github.com/google-research/google-research/tree/master/saycan) to use latest opensource model alternatives for the Embodied AI pipeline.
+This is an implementation of [google-research SayCan](https://github.com/google-research/google-research/tree/master/saycan) to use latest opensource model alternatives for the Embodied AI pipeline.

 ## Do As I Can, Not As I Say: Grounding Language in Robotic Affordances